techjoomla/infra-automation/README.md

 Repo that contains scripts to automate various infrastructure activities like developer workstation setup and configuration.

 ## Setting up User Workstations
 User workstations can be set up with the required development tools by running the following command in a terminal.
-Needs to be run by a user with sudo access
+Needs to be run by a user with sudo access.
+Script is tested to work on Ubuntu 16.04 & 14.04 although it might work with newer versions too.

 ```bash
 sudo mkdir -p /tmp/ansible-ttpl-it-automation && sudo wget -q "https://gist.githubusercontent.com/coolbung/2624e103156f7b790791/raw/ttpl_install.sh" -O /tmp/ansible-ttpl-it-automation/ttpl_install.sh && sudo chmod +x /tmp/ansible-ttpl-it-automation/ttpl_install.sh && sudo /tmp/ansible-ttpl-it-automation/ttpl_install.sh